 Explicitly Define Team Roles

 Learn more about team management from "Winning at Distributed Commerce"

 The most important pillar of a great Strike Team is each member knowing what they own and what their deliverables are.
 This is crucial for driving efficiency and accountability.
-When Salsify customer champions work with our customers on implementing or expanding their product content management systems, we work with the following Strike Team members:
+When Salsify customer champions work with our customers on implementing or expanding their product experience management systems, we work with the following Strike Team members: